 Short-term bonds funds have a low-interest rate risk as compared to an intermediate or a long-term bond.
 This allows them to hold together in adverse market conditions.
 The point to note is that an investor can lose the principal amount of their investment with short-term bond funds.

-This form of investment is ideal for investors who do not have a high-risk tolerance for their capital and seek to make tax-adjusted returns that are better than an FD.
+This form of investment is ideal for risk-averse investors and seek to enjoy tax-adjusted returns that are better than an FD.
 Some invest in high credit risk securities like high yield bonds, while others choose to invest in high-risk securities to compensate for the low yield environment.
-You must check the funds day to day fluctuations as compared to its peers before buying it.
-The fund may not as safe as its associate short-term bond fund if it has an above-average volatility.
+You must check for the fund’s fluctuations as compared to its peers before investing in it.

 Short-term bond funds offer investors a good investment option if investment prudently.

-a) Short-term bond funds can maximize their gains by switching between investing in higher maturity debt scrips at one period of time, and then move to lower maturity scrips in another time period.
-When the interest is going down, the fund manager may buy longer tenured scrips when the interest rates are low and the bond prices go up.
+a) Short-term bond funds can maximise their gains by switching between investing in higher maturity debt scrips at one time, and then move to lower maturity scrips in another time.
+When the interest is going down, the fund manager may buy longer-tenured scrips when the interest rates are low, and the bond prices go up.

 b) Short-term bond funds are known to take a bit of credit risk.
-They have a considerable portion of their assets in high-quality AAA rated securities but they also invest a small fraction of their portfolio in some well-managed companies that have slightly weaker credit rated scrips.
-This poses a certain amount of risk in case the company defaults in interest or principal payments.
+They have a considerable portion of their assets in high-quality AAA-rated securities.
+Still, they also invest a small fraction of their portfolio in some well-managed companies that have slightly weaker credit-rated scrips.
+This poses a certain amount of risk in case the company defaults on interest or principal payments.

-c) These funds use another strategy for the maintenance of their average maturities in a close range and for the confinement of the credit risk.
-This is a good way of creating long-term wealth as it avoids taking on excess risk and brings about a certain amount of stability to the portfolio.
+c) These funds use another strategy for the maintenance of their average maturities in a close range and the confinement of the credit risk.
+This is the right way of creating long-term wealth as it avoids taking on excess risk and brings about a certain amount of stability to the portfolio.

 Understand the costs involved in investing in short-term bond funds.
 Since these funds are managed actively, there will be an added cost involved as compared to investing in a passively managed fund.
-Understand how much you would be paying in fee and extra cost before you invest.
+Understand how much you would be paying in fees and extra charge before you invest.

-If you are averse to taking high risk and as an investor you are content with returns that aren’t too high, this may be the fund for you.
-Since the fund managers of short-term bond funds pick securities with high credit ratings, there is the least possibility if any of the issuers to default.
+If you are averse to taking a high risk and as an investor, you are content with returns that aren’t too high, and this may be the fund for you.
+Since the fund managers of short-term bond funds pick securities with high credit ratings, there is the least possible if any of the issuers to default.

 As an investor, you will not have to worry about the access to your funds being cut off for long as the ideal investment period for these funds spans between six months to a year.

-Before investing in short-term bond funds, it is imperative for you to know that you may be charged an exit load if you choose to exit before the completion of six months or want to opt out of the scheme within a month of investing.
+Before investing in short-term bond funds, you must know that you may be charged an exit load if you choose to exit before the completion of six months or want to opt-out of the scheme within a month of investing.